-5.125.13 PAYCHECKS
+5.13 PAYCHECKS

-Central Christian College of Kansas payroll is run on a monthly basis with payday being on the last business day of the month. and cChecks or direct deposits are distributed on the last working day of the month.
-These that day by being are generally placed in employee mailboxes or distributed by department supervisors.
-When an employee is terminating, the final payroll check will be paper if all College property is not returned. and made available when keys to College facilities and for an inventory of College equipment is returned.
-Direct deposit of payroll checks can be established with the Business HR Office.
+Central Christian College of Kansas payroll is run on a monthly basis with payday being on the last business day of the month.
+Checks or direct deposits are distributed on that day by being placed in employee mailboxes or distributed by department supervisors.
+When an employee is terminating, the final payroll check will be paper if all College property is not returned.
+Direct deposit of payroll checks can be established with the HR Office.